Can You Catch STDs From A Virgin?

 - Kissing -Although not an exchange of seminal or vaginal fluids, can spread a number of the same STDs and STIs that sex spreads.
 Mononucleosis, better known as the “kissing disease” can infect an individual and make them sick and contagious for up to four weeks.
 Some people infected with mono describe side effects that can last for months or even years.
 Not only can kissing spread mono, but it also puts you at risk of catching Herpes.
 Herpes can cause oral sores that come in waves of breakouts that could affect you for the rest of your life.
 Chlamydia, another STI can also pose a potential risk if in contact with an uninfected mouth.
 Mouths, with their exposed membranes and entrance into your body, are at unusually high risk of infection.
 It’s very important to stay vigilant.

-- Needles -Even if a sexual partner has never engaged in sex before, countless STDs and STIs can still be transmitted through blood.
+- Needles -Even if a sexual partner is a virgin who has never had sexual intercourse, countless STDs and STIs can still be transmitted through blood.
 That means that sharing needles in any capacity will put you at extremely high risk of catching something, especially HIV/AIDS.
 Since STDs and STIs are bacterial or viral, exchanging blood with someone who is infected puts you at risk to catch practically all of them.
 Sharing needles are a fast track to spreading diseases and infections, so always be aware of your partner.

 Myth: Oral Sex isn’t really sex and I can’t get an STD from it